 The Julia Child rose likes a lot of sunshine and thrives when receiving 6-8 hours of sun exposure each day.
-Morning sunshine is best, as this allows the plant to dry early in the day and helps avoid moist conditions favored by fungus or disease.
+Morning sunshine is best, as this allows the plant to dry early in the day and helps avoid moist conditions that can cause fungus or disease.

 Well-draining soil is key for healthy roses.
 The Julia Child rose likes moist soil but never soggy soil.
 It prefers slightly acidic soil pH and can tolerate a wide range of soil types including sandy, clay, and loamy conditions.

 Ample water will keep these roses healthy and blooming.
-When watering, water thoroughly and deeply, but be sure that the soil drains well so the roses do not sit in water.
+Water thoroughly and deeply, but be sure that the soil drains well so the roses do not sit in water.
 Water again once the soil begins to dry.
-You may water as little as once a week, but it will depend on your location and climate conditions.
+You may water as little as once a week, but this rose's watering needs will depend on your location and climate conditions.

 When watering Julia child roses, it is best to water heavily in the morning to allow the soil to drain before nighttime.
 Soggy soil during the night may increase the likelihood of problems with fungus or disease.